forrtproject/fred_zotero/README.md

 We welcome all forms of contribution!
 [Get in touch](https://forrt.org/about/get-involved/) if you want to get involved.

 ## Feedback
 Do you have feedback for us?
 Open an issue here if you encounter bugs or documentation issues.
-You can also get in touch anonymously with us about the Replication Checker Plug [here]{https://tinyurl.com/y5evebv9}.
+You can also contact us anonymously about the Replication Checker Plug [here](https://tinyurl.com/y5evebv9).